How Do I Know If My Cat Has a Urinary Tract Infection?

 And there’s a lot of different reasons for that occurring.
 Stress is one that can cause that to occur.
 Changes in their environment, the introduction of a new animal into the house, even a newborn child.
 But severe changes in moving within the household.
 If you’re doing remodeling or construction, all these things can impact your cat and cause a significant amount of stress which can then affect their water intake, reduction in urine, a higher concentration of the urine ending up with inflammation in the urinary tract.

-But there’s also different diets can impact that also.
-And so if you do find that you’re visiting the doctor for a urinary issue, talk with your veterinarian and find out if there would be a better diet for your cat than what your cat is currently on.
+But there’s also different diets can impact that.
+And if you do find that you’re visiting the doctor for a urinary issue, talk with your veterinarian and find out if there would be a better diet for your cat than what your cat is currently on.

-There is different ways and there are some additives for water also to help encourage the palatability and entice the cat to drink the water.
+There are different ways and there are some additives for water to help encourage the palatability and entice the cat to drink the water.
 But have that conversation with your veterinarian.

 Let us know if this video is helpful, if there’s any other topics that you’d like us to hit on, please leave a comment.
 Make sure to like and subscribe for future content.
 Thanks.